andrewacashner/hearingfaithms/chapters/chapter-3.md

 poem.
 The poem begins with an introductory section, which will be useful to label *introducción* as many poetry imprints of other villancicos do.
-The *introducción* consists of two six-line strophes, each followed by the same *respuesta* or response of a four-line strophe.
+The introduction consists of two six-line strophes, each followed by the same *respuesta* or response of a four-line strophe.
-The placement of rests and repeat markings in the performing parts makes clear that the *respuesta* is sung after each of the six-line strophes.
+The placement of rests and repeat markings in the performing parts makes clear that the response is sung after each of the six-line strophes.
 An *estribillo* follows, which is repeated after the two *coplas*.

 The piece's harmonic structure helps articulate the form of the poem.
 The piece is in mode I, in *cantus mollis*---that is, the one flat in the key signature transposes the mode up a fourth; the final is on G and the Tenor parts have a mostly authentic ambitus.
-The internal cadences in the *introducción* are on G (m.
+The internal cadences in the introduction are on G (m.
 19), D (m.
 27), and G (m.
 44); and the cadences at the end of the estribillo and of both coplas are also on G.
 These cadence points are in line with the prescriptions of contemporary